buildpacks/rfcs/text/0000-offline-buildpackages.md

 }
 ```

 We also add the `io.builpacks.buildpackage.assets` label to buildpackages.
-This will let buildpackages reference a set of Asset Packages, and allow the platform to make decisions about pulling in sset packages before a build.
+This will let buildpackages reference a set of asset packages, and allow the platform to make decisions about pulling in asset packages before a build.

 The `io.buildpacks.buildpackage.assets` label will contain a `json` object with an `assets` field listing possible asset packages.

+##### Buildpackage Label
+[buildpackage-label]: #buildpackage-label
 ``` json
 {
     "assets": [